Assassin's Bullet: Movie Review

 The thriller Assassin’s Bullet is a screenplay written by Nancy L. Babine and Hans Feuersinger.
 The movie stars Christian Slater and Donald Sutherland as its headliners, but its real star is Elika Portnoy who shows up as three different personalities in the movie.
 In this article I will review the movie and give you my thoughts about it.

 If you can picture the image of an unknown vigilante (Elika Portnoy) taking out high-priority terrorists from US most wanted list in Europe, and then you have the main storyline of this movie.
-The US FBI is startled by the ease with which a vigilante gets vital information about these
+The US FBI is startled by the ease with which a vigilante gets vital information about these terrorists and the way she assassinates them effortless.
+In a bid to find out who is doing this seemingly noble act the US ambassador (Donald Sutherland) sends in a former FBI agent (Christian Slater).

 Before I saw this movie, I knew the above storyline and I thought I had it all.
 But No!
 This movie isn’t predictable.
 People may be able to guess that the vigilante has some kind of motivation from her past, but it’s hard to predict that the same assassin turns up as three different personalities in the movie.
 First as the ruthless assassin, then a wife facing mental trauma, and finally as a pretty belly dancer Slater eventually falls in love with.